joes0451/ADev/ReadMe.txt

 		file to hold the Keystore passwords.

 Clean:
-		Clean also deletes the key.properties file so that you can safely archive your project.
+		Clean also deletes the key.properties file, used for signing, so that you can safely archive your project.
 And for older projects, that are not set up for the key.properties file, it will modify the app/build.gradle file to support it.